 The air we breathe is as much a part of home security as more obvious measures like security cameras and door locks.
-In this case though, we are not dealing with physical intruders; we are dealing with invisible ones.
+In this case however, we are not dealing with physical intruders; we are dealing with invisible ones.
 Allergens, smoke, carbon monoxide, radon, and volatile organic compounds are very real concerns depending on our location and living environment.
 Read on to determine whether you need an air purifier, the methods of air purification, as well as the best air purification products.

 We'll cut to the chase.
 For the most secure home air quality, you should take stock of your own environment first; then implement a combination of natural ventilation and mechanical solutions based on your assessment.

 Best for Smoke

 Table of Contents